Github-Archives/portfolio/README.md

 TODO:
 - [ ] Chose styles for About.jsx `<h1>` title and `<p>` sections
-- [ ] Figure out clever way to D.R.Y. with RoughNotation for every word that needs an effect
+- [x] Figure out clever way to D.R.Y. with RoughNotation for every word that needs an effect
-- [ ] Create a Utility component which will || will not return the visual effect added to the word(s) passed to it.
-This will be where <RoughNotion> will live
+- [x] Create a Utility component which will || will not return the visual effect added to the word(s) passed to it.
-- [ ] The parent of <RoughNotion>, <RoughNotionGroup> however, will live in App.jsx

 TODO:
 - [ ] Adjust styles for LinkedIn & GitHub <a> buttons